Heavenly Recordings: 1990s and 2000s

-2010s
+2010–present

 Heavenly signed Stealing Sheep and Toy in 2011; both bands released their debuts the following year.
 This marked the start of another halcyon period for Heavenly.

-In 2012 the label released the debut single from Temples, "Shelter Song."
+In 2012, the label released the debut single from Temples, "Shelter Song."
 In 2013, they signed Mark Lanegan and Duke Garwood for their collaborative album Black Pudding; both artists are now signed to Heavenly individually.
-Temples’ debut album Sun Structures, released in 2014, was Heavenly’s 100th album release, a UK Top 10 hit and Rough Trade’s Number 1 Album of the Year.
+Temples' debut album Sun Structures, released in 2014, was Heavenly's 100th album release, a UK Top 10 hit and Rough Trades Number 1 Album of the Year.

 In 2014 and 2015, in the run-up to their 25th anniversary, the label signed and released albums by The Wytches, Gwenno, Eaves, Drinks, H. Hawkline, Hooton Tennis Club, Kid Wave, King Gizzard & the Lizard Wizard and Fever The Ghost.

 In April 2015, Jeff Barrett and Heavenly right-hand man Danny Mitchell accepted the Music Week Awards prize for Best Independent Record Company.

 In 2017, King Gizzard & the Lizard Wizard released five critically acclaimed full-length albums, all on Heavenly.
-Pitchfork described the releases as “musically and ideologically dense albums […] showing a new dedication to pop craftsmanship.”
-The Quietus said that each album “offered up something radical and conceptually full-blown.
-Much better still, they all delivered on quality.”
+Pitchfork described the releases as "musically and ideologically dense albums [...] showing a new dedication to pop craftsmanship."
+The Quietus said that each album "offered up something radical and conceptually full-blown.
+Much better still, they all delivered on quality."

 In 2016, the label released Fading Lines by Dutch singer Amber Arcades.
-Since then, Heavenly releases include: Baxter Dury’s Prince of Tears, described by The Quietus as “beautiful, heart-rending, sexy, repulsive”; Gwenno’s second album, Le Kov, sung entirely in Cornish and made Album of the Year lists in The Guardian, Mojo and Rough Trade; the debut album from David Wrench’s new band audiobooks; Stealing Sheep’s “bold, voltaic” third album, Big Wows; and Pip Blom’s debut, Boat.
+Since then, Heavenly releases include: Baxter Dury's Prince of Tears, described by The Quietus as "beautiful, heart-rending, sexy, repulsive"; Gwenno's second album, Le Kov, sung entirely in Cornish and made Album of the Year lists in The Guardian, Mojo and Rough Trade; the debut album from David Wrench's new band audiobooks; Stealing Sheep's "bold, voltaic" third album, Big Wows; and Pip Blom's debut, Boat.

-In 2019 Heavenly signed Working Men’s Club, Katy J Pearson and Raf Rundell.
+In 2019, Heavenly signed Working Men's Club, Katy J Pearson and Raf Rundell.

+In May 2023, Heavenly signed indie folk band Tapir!.

+Heavenly won Best Independent Label at the 2024 AIM Independent Music Awards.